 Again, join OF, OG.
-Now the triangles EOF, AOF have the sides AF, FE equal [III.
+Now the triangles EOF, AOF have the sides AF, FEequal [III.
 XVII., Ex.
 1], and FO common, and the base AO equal to the base EO.
 Hence the angle AFO is equal to EFO [I. VIII.].
-Therefore the angle AFO is half the angle AFE.
-In like manner AGO is half the angle AGB; but AFE has been proved equal to AGB; hence AFO is equal to AGO, and FAO is equal to GAO, each being right, and AO common to the two triangles FAO, GAO; hence [I. XXVI.] the side AF is equal to AG; therefore AF is double AF.
-In like manner AF is double AF is equal to AF is equal to AF.
-In like manner the remaining sides are equal; therefore the figure AF is equal to AF.
-In like manner the remaining sides are equal; therefore the figure AF is equal to AF.
+Therefore the angle AFOis half the angle AFE.
+In like manner AGO is half the angle AGB; but AFEhas been proved equal to AGB; hence AFO is equal to AGO, and FAO is equal to GAO, each being right, and AO common to the two triangles FAO, GAO; hence [I. XXVI.] the side AF is equal to AG; therefore GF is double AF.
+In like manner JF is double EF; but AF is equal to EF; hence GF is equal to JF.
+In like manner the remaining sides are equal; therefore the figure FGHIJ is equilateral, and it has been proved equiangular.
+Hence it is a regular pentagon.